President Obama Created Two of the Largest Protected Areas in History

 How We Helped Make the Pacific Remote Islands Monument a Reality

 In 2009, following several years of research and advocacy work by Marine Conservation Institute, President George W. Bush designated the Pacific Remote Islands and Rose Atoll Marine National Monuments under the Antiquities Act.
-With the Marinas Trench, these three monuments encompassed 195,000 square miles of the Pacific Ocean.
+Together with the Marinas Trench National Marine Monument, these three monuments encompassed 195,000 square miles of the Pacific Ocean.

 Since 2009, Marine Conservation Institute has continued its efforts to ensure protection for this monument by improving our scientific understanding of the ecology of this region and providing input to managers on issues of enforcement and monitoring.